Request a Demo Blog

 “GenAI models have been trained on millions of pieces of data,” Alex points out.
 “You could ask it to generate fine art in the style of a particular artist, yet that artist has not consented nor receives credit or profit.
 The same challenges apply to music and creating songs in the vocal likeness of an artist.
 It’s a slippery slope.”

 The answer to these challenges cannot be distilled into a single catch-all solution.
-Tech firms must bear the responsibility for the moderation of their generative AI technology, employing a blend of machine learning algorithms and human judgment to manage content.
+Tech firms must bear the responsibility for generative AI content moderation of their technology, employing a blend of machine learning algorithms and human judgment to manage content.
 Yet, the path is rife with complexities, including the treacherous terrains of disinformation, algorithmic bias and the intricacies of intellectual property rights.

 “I don’t think brands have a lot of control over whether or not their users bring AI-generated content to their platforms – AIGC is becoming ubiquitous,” Alex says.
 “The best they can do is ensure that they have robust content moderation protections in place to remove harmful content that is user- or AI-generated.
 Companies should also ensure that their community guidelines include AI abuse vectors, such as harmful synthetic or manipulated media.
 As an example, TikTok recently updated its guidelines to account for AI misinformation and it’s requiring users to disclose when media has been altered by AI.”